flutter/website/src/docs/release/breaking-changes/services-scheduler-dependency-reversed.md

 ---
 title: Reversing the dependency between the scheduler and services layer
-description: The service layer now depends on the scheduler layer.
+description: The services layer now depends on the scheduler layer.
 ---

 ## Summary

-The dependency chain between the service layer and the scheduler layer has been
+The dependency chain between the services layer and the scheduler layer has been
-reversed: The service layer now depends on the scheduler layer.
+reversed: The services layer now depends on the scheduler layer.
 This change may affect you if you have defined your own custom binding based on Flutter's `SchedulerBinding` and `ServicesBinding`.

 ## Context

-Prior to this change, the scheduler layer was dependent on the service layer.
+Prior to this change, the scheduler layer was dependent on the services layer.
-This change reverses the dependency chain and allows the service layer to make use of the scheduling primitives in the scheduler layer.
-For example, services in the service layer can now schedule tasks via `SchedulerBinding.scheduleTask`.
+This change reverses the dependency chain and allows the services layer to make use of the scheduling primitives in the scheduler layer.
+For example, services in the services layer can now schedule tasks via `SchedulerBinding.scheduleTask`.

 ## Description of change